jabr/0x10c/math/README.md

 ### Transcendentals

-*** NOTE: The maths module (named to avoid conflict with the built-in math Python module) is even more of a proof of concept.
+***NOTE: The maths module (named to avoid conflict with the built-in math Python module) is even more of a proof of concept.
 It currently uses Python native floats, as I'm still working on the basic logic.
-A version using DCPU floats is coming soon.***
+A version using my DCPU floats is coming soon.***

 Anyway, most functions are based on the cordic algorithm.
 The core loop does 16 iterations of this inner loop: